 Denial of Inventory

-Denial of Inventory involves automated bots taking products out of circulation by adding them to a user’s basket.
+Denial of Inventory involves automated malicious bots taking products out of circulation by adding them to a user’s basket.
 The purpose of this is to prevent genuine consumers from purchasing the item.
 The threat actor does not have any intention of completing the checkout process, but they are maliciously trying to stop other people from buying the products in question.

 Carding